So Long, Marianne: Recording

 The song was originally recorded by Cohen in Columbia Studios, New York, as part of his debut album in 1967.
 Other musicians on the track were backing singer Nancy Priddy, bassist Willie Ruff, drummer Jimmy Lovelace, and members of the band Kaleidoscope – Chester Crill, Chris Darrow, Solomon Feldthouse, and David Lindley – playing a variety of instruments.

+Reception

+Pitchfork Media placed "So Long, Marianne" at number 190 on their list of "The 200 Greatest Songs of the 1960s".
+Far Out and American Songwriter ranked the song number one and number four, respectively, on their lists of the 10 greatest Leonard Cohen songs.

 Cover versions

 The song has been covered by Beck, Noel Harrison, John Cale with Suzanne Vega, Straitjacket Fits, Brian Hyland, James, Bill Callahan, Russian Red, Courtney Barnett, and others, including Cohen's own son, Adam Cohen.

-In 1984 it became a hit in the Dutch Top 40 sung by José Hoebee, ex-singer of Luv' and TV host Ron Brandsteder.
+In 1984 it became a hit in the Dutch Top 40 sung by José Hoebee, ex-singer of Luv', and TV host Ron Brandsteder.

 Adam Cohen and The Webb Sisters performed the song at the 2017 Tower of Song: A Memorial Tribute to Leonard Cohen concert.
 Courtney Barnett performed the song in her 2019 MTV Unplugged performance.

 Charts

+In popular culture

+The song is listened to by characters in an episode of American family drama series This Is Us, "So Long, Marianne" (season 4, episode 9).

+So Long, Marianne, a Canadian-Norwegian TV series that dramatizes the romance between Cohen and Ihlen which led to the song's composition, premiered on 22 September, 2024.
+The series stars Alex Wolff as Cohen and Thea Sofie Loch Næss as Ihlen.